Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet: Conclusions

 The simplest case is when the Hamiltonian is the pure SU(2) symmetric Heisenberg model, discussed in Sec.~\ref{sec:spin.conserving.limit}.
 In this case, the band structure is trivial, with 3-fold degenerate bands, exhibiting a quadratic band touching at the $\Gamma$ point and linear band touchings at the $K$ and $K'$ points in the Brillouin zone.

-When the DM interactions reduce the symmetry of the model to TR$\times$U(1), we find that the triplets provide an analog to the $\mathcal{Z}_2$ topological insulator considered by Kane and Mele~\cite{Kane2005,Kane2005b}, with helical triplet modes on open edges [Section~\ref{sec:band_topo}].
+In the TR$\times$U(1) symmetric case, we find that the triplets provide an analog to the $\mathcal{Z}_2$ topological insulator considered by Kane and Mele~\cite{Kane2005,Kane2005b}, with helical triplet modes on open edges [Section~\ref{sec:band_topo}].
 This model supports topological phases with bands having different Chern numbers.
 We give a detailed description of the exchanged topological charges at the phase transitions, for both the linear and quadratic touchings [Section~\ref{sec:expansion}].
-The behaviour of the $\mathcal{Z}_2$ topological phase is also characterised through calculations of its topological invariant, and the associated triplet Nernst effect [Section~\ref{sec:tripletZ2TopologicalInsulator}].
+The behaviour of the $\mathcal{Z}_2$ topological phase is also characterized through calculations of its topological invariant, and the associated triplet Nernst effect [Section~\ref{sec:tripletZ2TopologicalInsulator}].

-Finally, we explore two different mechanisms which can eliminate the $\mathcal{Z}_2$ topology of the triplon bands, protected by the TR$\times$U(1) symmetry.
+Finally, we explore two different mechanisms which can eliminate the $\mathcal{Z}_2$ topology of the triplon bands by breaking either the pseudo-TR symmetry with the inclusion of nematic interactions, or by breaking the physical TR symmetry with applied magnetic field.
 The first route to remove the $\mathcal{Z}_2$ phase is the breaking of time--reversal symmetry.
-In applied magnetic field the triplon bands split and the system becomes a Chern insulator, exhibit finite thermal Hall response and chiral modes on open edges [Section~\ref{sec:tripletChernInsulator}], in a straightforward analogy with the Kane and Mele model \cite{Kane2005,Kane2005b}.
-The second, less trivial route, is the inclusion of bond--nematic interactions, permitted by the symmetry of the lattice, which mixes the triplets with $m =1$ and $-1$, thereby breaking the U(1) symmetry [Section~\ref{sec:bad_nematic!}].
+In applied magnetic field the triplon bands split and the system becomes a Chern insulator, exhibiting finite thermal Hall response and chiral modes on open edges [Section~\ref{sec:tripletChernInsulator}], in a straightforward analogy with the Kane and Mele model \cite{Kane2005,Kane2005b}.
+The second, less trivial route, is the inclusion of bond--nematic interactions, permitted by the symmetry of the lattice, which breaks a pseudo TR symmetry introduced in Section~\ref{sec:bad_nematic!}.

 In contrast to the electronic model of Kane and Mele, where the mixing of states with $S^z = \pm \frac 1 2$ by (weak) Rashba interactions is compatible with a spin--Hall state, these terms have a singular effect, immediately changing the topology of the triplon bands.
 Such bond--nematic interactions, typically referred to as symmetric exchange anisotropies, are naturally present in other spin models too, proposed to exhibit $\mathcal{Z}_2$ bands realized by magnetic excitations.
-We traced back the difference to the time-reversal breaking properties of the Pauli matrices, representing the $S^z=\pm 1$ triplets.
+Although one can introduce a pseudo TR symmetry that squares to $-1$, in analogy to the physical TR symmetry present in the Kane and Mele model, this symmetry does not prevail in a general model.